Series · Cloud Computing · Chapter 5

 VPC, load balancers, CDN, SDN/NFV, and BGP -- a deep tour of cloud networking from packet to planet, with the production knobs that matter.

-A cloud platform is, in the end, a network with computers attached.
-The compute layer scales by adding boxes; the storage layer scales by adding disks; the network layer is what makes those boxes and disks behave as a single coherent system.
-Get the network right and the rest of the stack feels effortless.
-Get it wrong – a missing route, a 5-tuple mismatch on a security group, an under-provisioned load balancer – and the whole platform goes dark.
+A cloud platform is essentially a network with attached computers.
+The compute layer scales by adding servers; the storage layer scales by adding disks; the network layer integrates these into a single, coherent system.
+Get the network right, and the rest of the stack feels effortless.
+Get it wrong — a missing route, a 5-tuple mismatch in a security group, or an under-provisioned load balancer — and the whole platform goes dark.

-This article maps the cloud-networking stack from the packet up: how a VPC actually carves an isolated network out of shared infrastructure, what changes when load balancers move from L4 to L7, how a CDN turns geography into latency savings, why SDN reshaped the data centre, and how BGP stitches it all together across regions.
+This article maps the cloud networking stack from the packet up: how a VPC carves an isolated network from shared infrastructure, what changes when load balancers move from L4 to L7, how a CDN converts geography into latency savings, why SDN reshaped the data center, and how BGP stitches it all together across regions.

 1. VPC internals — subnets, route tables, gateways, endpoints, and the encapsulation that makes them isolated